 Can Floridians Who Missed Open Enrollment Get Health Insurance?

 Yes.
 There are a number of options outside of open enrollment, but you will need to qualify with a special condition.
-See HealthCare.gov or contact a licensed Florida health insurance agent to see whether you qualify for a specific registration period in which you may register for health insurance that qualifies as minimal vital coverage.
+See HealthCare.gov or contact a licensed Florida health insurance agent to see whether you qualify for a specific enrollment period in which you may register for health insurance that qualifies as minimal vital coverage.
 You want to have a qualified health plan to avoid the tax penalty.

 If you are not eligible for out-of-calendar registration, you might want to consider a temporary health insurance plan until it is possible to start ACA-compliant health insurance coverage in the following year.